gtk-rs/gtk4-rs/book/src/gobject_properties.md

 Now we define the "number" property within the `ObjectImpl` implementation.
 The `properties` method describes our set of properties.
 When naming our property, we make sure to do that in [kebab-case](https://wiki.c2.com/?KebabCase).
-Then, we describe its type, range and default value.
+Then we describe its type, range and default value.
 We also declare that the property can be read and be written to.
 `set_property` describes how the underlying values can be changed.
 `property` takes care of returning the underlying value.